tech-sketch/SeqAL/docs/TUTORIAL_2_Prepare_Corpus.md

 ## Data format

 Flair support Flair supports the [BIO schema and the BIOES schema](https://en.wikipedia.org/wiki/Inside–outside–beginning_(tagging)).
-So we need our data to follow the BIO schema and BIOES schema.
+So we need our data to follow the BIO schema or BIOES schema.

 If you want to change to BIO shema or BIOES shema, we provide the below methods.